alexmatros/UW-Notes/2A/CS 241E/CS 241E - Condensed Notes.md

 - Want to be able to nest procedures inside of other procedures
 ### Static and Dynamic Scope
 - **Dynamic scope** is a scope in which variables are scoped based on the execution of the program: can access variables declared only in the immediate procedure, or in procedures that called it, dynamically
-- **Static scope** is a scope in which variables are scoped based on the test of the program: can access variables declared only in the immediate procedure, or in the procedures that wrap it, lexically
+- **Static scope** is a scope in which variables are scoped based on the text of the program: can access variables declared only in the immediate procedure, or in the procedures that wrap it, lexically
 - Most languages use static scope because it is easier to reason with; we will use it too
 ### Implementing Nested Procedures
 - **Dynamic link** points to the frame of the caller